Why Every Trader Must Follow The Central Banks Closely

 The consequence was that the Yen rapidly devalued and went from around 80.00 to 115.00 over the course of 14 months.
 You see this example shows two things.

-Firstly, it shows that it took 14 months for price to reach the expected 115 level, so it can hardly be said to have been priced into the market
+Firstly, it shows that it took 14 months for price to reach the expected 115 level, so it can hardly be said to have been priced into the market.

 Secondly, it shows the impact of a central bank’s monetary policy.
 If you had been tuned into that central bank event you had 14 months to profit from the information.
 In the chart below you can see how the Bank of Japan’s QE programme influenced the USD/JPY currency pair.
+To expand on this, traders who followed this development closely were able to position themselves for long-term gains, demonstrating how central bank policies can create sustained trends in currency pairs.
+Additionally, such policies often ripple through other markets, affecting commodities and equities, which savvy forex traders can leverage for diversified strategies.
+This historical case underscores the value of staying informed about central bank actions, as they often signal broader economic shifts that persist over months or even years, providing ample opportunities for profit in volatile forex environments.

-You may be convinced that following central bank policy is a good idea, however, you may be unsure as to whether you can understand it without having a finance degree
+You may be convinced that following central bank policy is a good idea, however, you may be unsure as to whether you can understand it without having a finance degree.

 The good news is that although it may seem impenetrable at first and too complicated to grasp, all you need to focus on is what the central bank itself is focusing on.